DigitaleGesellschaft/jekyll-theme-conference/_rooms/room-c.md

 name: Room C
 ---

-A short way description on how to find the room
+A different way description on how to find this room